MMM applauds the Care resolution adopted by the Commission on Social Development

 Like the other two resolutions on Care which were adopted by the UN General Assembly and the Human Rights Council in 2023, this new resolution is the result of an initiative led by countries of the Latin America region (namely Argentina, Brazil, Chile, Colombia, Dominican Republic, El Salvador, Mexico and Paraguay), with other supporting Member States from other regions joining in the course of the negotiations.

-The full text of the draft resolution (E/CN.5/2024/L.5), which was adopted by consensus during the closing session of the 62nd session of the UN Commission on Social Development is available on the Commission’s website in the six UN languages.
+The draft resolution on Promoting care and support systems for social development was adopted by consensus during the closing session of the 62nd session of the UN Commission on Social Development

 Most read articles